MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-files-list.md

 > [!NOTE]
 >
 > - This API will soon be deprecated.
-Microsoft Cloud App Security is developing a new solution for identifying and acting upon files that violate policies.
+Microsoft Defender for Cloud Apps is developing a new solution for identifying and acting upon files that violate policies.
 > - This endpoint may time out when filtering and paginating large collections.
 > - This API is not available for Office 365 Cloud App Security.